sf-wdi-26/modules/w02/d04/m3-ajax/readme.md

 });
 ```

 If we're doing a simple `GET` request, we can (and should) avoid the `$.ajax()` method and use the helper method `$.get()` instead.
-Here, we only need to pass in the request URL and callback function for the same AJAX request as the example above.
+Here, we only need to pass in the request URL and callback function for the same Ajax request as the example above.

 ```js
 var endpoint = 'https://api.spotify.com/v1/artists/1jTAvg7eLZQFonjWIXHiiT';